Leishemba Sanajaoba

-Leishemba Sanajaoba is the current member of the former royal family of the princely state of Manipur in India, and a politician belonging to the Bharatiya Janata Party from Manipur.
+Leishemba Sanajaoba is the current head of the former royal family of the princely state of Manipur in India, and a politician belonging to the Bharatiya Janata Party from Manipur.
 In 2020, he was elected as the member of Rajya Sabha from Manipur.
-He is often addressed with the honorific "maharaja", which is not a statutory title.
-He continues to be the symbolic and spiritual head of ritualistic traditions of the erstwhile kingdom of Manipur.
-In 2020 he founded and led the group Arambai Tenggol which has had heavy involvement in the Manipur conflict.
+He is often addressed with the honorific "Maharaja", which is not a statutory title.
+He continues to be the symbolic and spiritual head of ritualistic traditions of the erstwhile Kingdom of Manipur.